terriblemoment0836x/bhex/progress.md

     - Add support for changing the program behavior using arguments. **
     - Document the code
     - optimize the buffer size
+    - Add a variety of colors

 ### Todo:
     --- version (alpha) ---
-    - Add a variety of colors
     - Error handling and make a consistant use of bool
     - Code testing
     - Optimisation
+    - make the address relative to the file size
+    - check for overflows
     --- version 0.1 (beta) ---
     - Add a basic bruteforce implementation of searching for strings.
     - Look up others feutures of hexdump and add them to the specsc.